 - To undertake experiments and research programmes on all aspects of the Handloom Industry.

-- To lay down the highest possible technical standard of training for the Handloom Industry and to device short term and long term training programmes for technical personnel to be employed in the handloom and powerloom sectors.
+- To lay down the highest possible technical standard of training for the Handloom Industry and to devise short term and long term training programmes for technical personnel to be employed in the handloom and powerloom sectors.

 - To devise channels of service in order to build up the closest possible liaison between the institute and handloom production units.